cp-algorithms/cp-algorithms/src/string/rabin-karp.md

 The naive solution is to simply check all length $m$ substrings in the $n$ length text, but that would take $\Theta(mn)$ time.

-The algorithm uses the concept of a "rolling hash", in which we compute a hash for the pattern and another for the first substring in $\Theta(m)$ time, but then use a special hash function that lets us go from one to the next in constant time.
-We compare the hash to our known hash of the pattern, and if they are the same then we likely have a match.
+The Rabin-Karp algorithm uses the concept of a "rolling hash".
+In it, a hash function is chosen in such a way that the hash of the first text substring of size $m$ is computed in $\Theta(m)$ time, but the computation of hashes of subsequent substrings of length $m$ is done in $O(1)$ per substring (hence the term "rolling").
+Then, the hash of the pattern is compared to hashes of each text substring, and if they are the same then there is a match with high probability.

 ## The hash function